-VI.
+VII.
 SUITABLE AND AUTHORIZED INVESTMENT SECURITIES

-A. Portfolio Management - The City intends to pursue active cash management and buyand-hold investment management philosophy, whereby securities are expected to be held until maturity.
-Securities may be sold before they mature if market conditions present an opportunity for the City to benefit from the trade.
+A. Active Portfolio Management - The City intends to pursue an active versus a passive investment management philosophy.
+That is, securities may be sold before they mature if market conditions present an opportunity for the City to benefit from the trade.
 (Refer to Section VIII of this Policy.)
 In addition, the Investment Officers may at times restrict or prohibit the purchase of specific types of investments or issuers due to current market conditions.

-The City shall take all prudent measures consistent with this Policy to liquidate an investment that no longer meets the required minimum rating standards, as per the Tex.
+The City shall take all prudent measures consistent with this Investment Policy to liquidate an investment that no longer meets the required minimum rating standards, as per the Tex.
 Gov't.
 Code Sec.
 2256.021.
-However, if it is determined by the Investment Committee that the City would benefit from holding the downgraded securities to maturity to recapture its initial investment then the Investment Officers may act accordingly.
+However, if it is determined by the Investment Committee that the City would benefit from holding the securities to maturity to recapture its initial investment then the Investment Officers may act accordingly.
 The City is not required to liquidate investments that were authorized investments at the time of purchase.
 (Tex.
 Gov't.
 Code Sec.
 2256.017)

 - B. Authorized Investments & Maximum Maturities City funds governed by this Policy may be invested in the instruments described below, all of which are authorized by the Public Funds Investment Act. - 1.
 Direct obligations of the United States of America, its agencies and instrumentalities and maturing in less than five years. - 2.
-Other obligations, the principal and interest of which are unconditionally guaranteed or insured by, or backed by the full faith and credit of, the United

-States of America, or any obligation fully guaranteed or insured by the Federal Deposit Insurance Corporation and maturing in less than five years.

-- 3. Direct obligations of the State of Texas or its agencies thereof, counties, cities and other political subdivisions rated as to investment quality by a nationally recognized investment rating firm not less than AA or its equivalent and maturing in less than three years. - 4.
+Other obligations, the principal and interest of which are unconditionally guaranteed or insured by, or backed by the full faith and credit of, the United States of America, or any obligation fully guaranteed or insured by the Federal Deposit Insurance Corporation and maturing in less than five years. - 3.
+Direct obligations of the State of Texas or its agencies thereof, Counties, Cities and other political subdivisions rated as to investment quality by a nationally recognized investment rating firm not less than AA or its equivalent and maturing in less than three years. - 4.
 Other obligations, the principal and interest of which are unconditionally guaranteed or insured by, or backed by the full faith and credit of, the State of Texas, rated as to investment quality by a nationally recognized investment rating firm not less than AA or its equivalent and maturing in less than three years. - 5.
-Obligations of states, agencies, counties, cities, and other political subdivisions of any state rated as to investment quality by a nationally recognized investment rating firm not less than AA or its equivalent. - 6.
-Fully insured or collateralized certificates of deposit/share certificates issued by state and national banks or savings bank, or a state or federal credit union (having its main or branch office in Texas) guaranteed or insured by the Federal Deposit Insurance Corporation or its successor or the National Credit Union Share Insurance Fund or its successor.
-Any uninsured portion of collateralized certificates of deposit must be secured by obligations in accordance with Section XII herein.
-Certificates of deposits/share certificates fully insured by the Federal Deposit Insurance Corporation or National Credit Union Share Insurance Fund (including successor organizations) do not require prior approval by the Investment Committee.
-Both insured and collateralized instruments, including those backed by a standby letter of credit, must mature in less than three years.
+Fully insured or collateralized certificates of deposit/share certificates issued by state and national banks or savings bank or a state or federal credit union (having its main or branch office in Texas) guaranteed or insured by the Federal Deposit Insurance